 Birth Injuries from medical malpractice can occur if there is negligent care by a physician or nurse.
 By definition, birth trauma can involve any part or portion of the mother’s or the child’s body, including any organs or limbs.
-Because Stratton Faxon has handled many complex birth injury cases over the years, our attorneys and on-staff medical professionals know what to look for in the event of a serious injury to mother or infant.
+Because Faxon Law Group has handled many complex birth injury cases over the years, our attorneys and on-staff medical professionals know what to look for in the event of a serious injury to mother or infant.

 Severe forms of birth trauma usually involve injury to the baby’s brain and/or the nervous system.
 Severe, moderate or mild damage to the brain caused by a low oxygen supply (hypoxia or anoxia) during labor may cause permanent injury and a variety of neurological problems.